Walk the Wild Heart of Nepal – Manaslu Circuit Trek Adventure

 Remote Himalayan trekking routes

-There are fewer teahouses and other basic amenities along the Manaslu trail than on well-known treks like Everest or Annapurna.
+There are fewer teahouses and other basic amenities along the Manaslu trekking trail than on well-known treks like Everest or Annapurna.
 Some places only serve basic meals, have little electricity, and no Wi-Fi.
 Heating and hot showers are not always available.
 The trekkers have to become used to living simply, sleeping in small rooms, using communal restrooms, and consuming regional cuisine such as noodle soup, Tibetan bread, or dal bhat.
 But it is also this simplicity that gives the journey a genuine, raw feel.

 Manaslu Circuit Trek Map

-You will see a circular track on a Manaslu Circuit Trek mapthat begins at Soti Khola or Machha Khola, travels down the Budi Gandaki River, and then circles Mount Manaslu (8,163m).
+You will see a circular track on a Manaslu Circuit Trek map that begins at Soti Khola or Machha Khola, travels down the Budi Gandaki River, and then circles Mount Manaslu (8,163m).
 The protected Manaslu Conservation Area, which includes the entire trail, is renowned for its historic monasteries, traditional Gurung and Tibetan-influenced settlements, and abundant biodiversity.

 Before crossing the high Larkya La Pass (5,160m), the Manaslu Circuit Trek route travels through a number of important locations, including Jagat, Deng, Namrung, Lho, Samagaon, Samdo, and lastly Dharamsala.
 Following the pass, the path falls in the direction of Dharapani and Bhimthang before joining the Annapurna region.